yfirmy/eternity2-solver/README.md

 A simple backtracker solver, to solve the ["Eternity II" puzzle challenge](https://en.wikipedia.org/wiki/Eternity_II_puzzle).

-This is a mono-thread tree exploration, through the Eternity II solutions space.
+This is a mono-thread tree exploration, through the Eternity II solutions space, written in C++.
+The unit tests, and REST API Wrapper, are written in Python.

 Two exploration strategies are implemented, and compiled in two different binaries:
  - ["Depth-First Search"](https://en.wikipedia.org/wiki/Depth-first_search) (DFS): default strategy to search for the deepest leaf through the tree
- - ["Breadth-First Search"](https://en.wikipedia.org/wiki/Breadth-first_search) (BFS): intended to be used to ["divide the problem"](https://en.wikipedia.org/wiki/Divide-and-conquer_algorithm) in smaller sub-problems.
+ - ["Breadth-First Search"](https://en.wikipedia.org/wiki/Breadth-first_search) (BFS): intended to be used to ["divide the problem"](https://en.wikipedia.org/wiki/Divide-and-conquer_algorithm) in smaller sub-problems, via the REST API.

 ## Design goals

-This "DFS solver" is designed to be very simple and portable, to be executed in parrallel, and orchestrated externally.
+The *DFS solver* is designed to be very simple and portable, to be executed in parrallel, and orchestrated externally.
 The goal will be to achieve a massive parallelization of this "DFS solver" on a cloud via containers scalability.

-In a near future, an orchestrator server will use the "BFS solver" version, to gradually divide the search space, and to dispatch the workload between workers.
+The *BFS solver* is very similar, and designed to be used via its REST API, by a future orchestrator server, to gradually divide the search space, in order to dispatch the workload between workers.

 ## History

  - 2009 : first versions "E2Breaker" : Multi-thread Windows Client/Server application (up to 14 clients in parallel)
  - 2018 : rebirth of the project: refactoring to a simple Monothread Linux application (no more threading, no more winsock)
- - 2019 : improvements for publishing on GitHub : added non-regression tests, added "Clue 1" solving, added GNU license
+ - 2019/02 : improvements for publishing on GitHub : added non-regression tests, added "Clue 1" solving, added GNU license
+ - 2019/08 : added "Breadth-First Search" strategy, and a REST API for it.

 ## Build the project